A Curve of Secants to the Kummer Variety from Degenerate Points

 \section{Introduction}

-Let \(X\) be a principally polarized complex abelian variety.
+Let \(\left(X,\Theta\right)\) be a principally polarized complex abelian variety.

-Welters conjectured in \cite{Welters1984} that the existence of one trisecant line to the Kummer variety of \(X\) it is enough to prove that \(X\) is a jacobian variety.
-The conjecture was shown to be true.
-It was proved by Krichever in \cite{Krichever2010} and \cite{KricheverFlexSolved} using analytic methods, Before that, in an attempt to give an algebraic proof to this fact, Debarre \cite{DebarreTrisecants1} proved, under certain geometrical conditions, proved that the conjecture holds for one of the three cases in which the points can intersect the Kummer Variety.
+Krichever, in \cite{Krichever2010} and \cite{KricheverFlexSolved}, showed that the existence of one trisecant line to the Kummer variety of \(X\) implies that \(X\) is a Jacobian variety.
+This was established using analytic methods involving integrable systems and wave functions.

+Krichever thereby proved the Welters' conjecture \cite{Welters1984} in full.
+Following Welters' work, several attempts were made to prove the conjecture using purely algebro-geometric methods.
+One particular case, namely the flex case, was settled by Debarre \cite{DebarreTrisecants1}, who proved that the conjecture holds under certain geometric conditions.

-The purpose of this article is to generalize the aproach used by Debarre.
-We prove that the existence of a curve of $(m+2)$-secant ($m$-planes) to the Kummer variety can be achieved by the existence of a finite number of $(m+2)$-secants to the Kummer variety of $X$, more specifically, by one degenerate \((m+2)\)-secant plus \((m-1)\) honest (non-degenerate) secants.
+The purpose of this article is to generalize the approach introduced by Debarre.
+We prove that the existence of a curve of $(m+2)$-secant $m$-planes to the Kummer variety can be achieved by the existence of a finite number of $(m+2)$-secant \(m\)-planes to the Kummer variety of $X$.
+More precisely, by one degenerate \((m+2)\)-secant \(m\)-plane plus \((m-1)\) non-degenerate \(m+2\)-secant \(m\)-planes.

 The technique introduced by Debarre \cite{DebarreTrisecants1} for trisecants relies on the Koszul complex in an essential way.
 Here we extend this approach to arbitrary \((m+2)\)-secants \(m\)-planes by iterating the Koszul complex.
 Although the final construction is straightforward in retrospect, its implementation involves a non-trivial inductive procedure that reveals the underlying hierarchy of secant conditions.

 Unfortunately, our hypothesis is also the generalization of that of Debarre; we have been unable to circumvent it.
 Note that for \(m=1\), the hypothesis coincides verbatim with Debarre's.